 Start of Fire Prevention Week

-Fire safety is important for us all.
+Fire safety is important for us all, especially with the Earth’s changing weather patterns.
 Spread awareness and Learn the Sounds of Fire Safety from the National Fire Protection Association.

 Start of Earth Science Week